Ross Cadell: Politics

 Cadell was elected state president of the Young Liberals in 1998.
 He later joined the National Party, working for the party as an organiser and campaign manager from 2010.
 He was involved in several state and federal election campaigns, as well as managing Barnaby Joyce's campaign at the 2017 New England by-election.
 He was appointed state director of the party in 2018, serving until 2020.

-In June 2021, Cadell won preselection as the National Party's lead Senate candidate in New South Wales at the next federal election.
+In June 2021, Cadell won preselection as the National Party's lead Senate candidate in New South Wales for the 2022 federal election.
 He was placed second on the joint Coalition ticket with the Liberal Party, defeating former party leader and deputy prime minister John Anderson in the preselection ballot.
 He was elected to a six-year Senate term beginning on 1 July 2022.

 Cadell was promoted to the shadow cabinet following the 2025 election, with responsibility for the portfolios of water, emergency management, and fisheries and forestry.

+In January 2026, following a recall of parliament to vote on the Combatting Antisemitism, Hate and Extremism (Criminal and Migration Laws) Bill 2026, Cadell resigned from the Ley shadow ministry after crossing the floor to vote against the official Liberal–National Coalition position on the hate speech law.

+In September 2026, Cadell again won preselection for the next federal election, joined on the ticket by Michael McCormack advisor, Olivia McCormack.

+Personal Life

+Cadell was born on 4 April 1969 in Waratah, New South Wales..
+He currently lives in the Lake Macquarie area, he is married with four children.